help-me-mom/ng-mocks/README.md

 #### `NG_MOCKS_ROOT_PROVIDERS` token

 There are root services and tokens apart from provided ones in Angular applications.
-It might happen that in a test we want these providers to be mocked, or kept.
+It might happen that in a test we want these providers to be replaced with their mock copies, or kept.

-If we want to mock all root providers in an angular test we need to mock `NG_MOCKS_ROOT_PROVIDERS` token.
+If we want to replace all root providers with their mock copies in an angular test, we need to pass `NG_MOCKS_ROOT_PROVIDERS` token into `.mock`.

 ```typescript
 beforeEach(() =>